clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 ```

-Using the filtered vcf generated from Steps 1-3 above and the `case4_sv.bam` file to answer the following questions:
+Use the filtered vcf generated from Steps 1-3 above and the `case4_sv.bam` file to answer the following questions:

 !!! question "Question 10"